So, your blog isn’t getting traffic.

 I’ve said it a million times but I’ll say it again: branding is more than just your logo.
 Branding is every single touch-point your visitors encounter from the moment they land on your website to the moment they click off.

-Branding can be a hefty investment if you are looking to hire a professional, however there are still things you can do yourself to build a brand on a budget.
+Branding can be a hefty investment if you are looking to hire a professional, however there are still things you can do yourself to build a brand on a budget (such as creating customized Pin It buttons for your website).

 Strengthening your brand will help you become more memorable in your reader’s mind.